bootstrap-vue/bootstrap-vue/src/components/table/README.md

   data: scoped slots are used only for _presentation only_, and do not affect the underlying data.
 - Fields that have a [`formatter` function](#formatter-callback) (virtual field or regular field) can be sorted by the value returned via the formatter function if the [field](#field-definition-reference) property `sortByFormatted` is set to `true`.
+Optionally you can pass a formatter function reference to `sortByFormatted` to format the value before sorting.
   The default is `false` which will sort by the original field value.
 This is only applicable for the built-in sort-compare routine.
 - By default, the internal sorting routine will sort `null`, `undefined`, or empty string values first (less than any other values).
 To sort so that `null`, `undefined` or empty string values appear last (greater than any other value), set the `sort-null-last` prop to `true`.